Opitz G BBB Syndrome Overview

 When caused by mutations in the MID1 gene, Opitz G/BBB syndrome has an X-linked pattern of inheritance.
 It is considered X-linked because the MID1 gene is located on the X chromosome, one of the two sex chromosomes in each cell.
 In males, who have only one X chromosome, a mutation in the only copy of the gene in each cell is sufficient to cause the condition.
 In females, who have two copies of the X chromosome, one altered copy of the gene in each cell can lead to less severe features of the condition or may cause no symptoms at all.
 Because it is unlikely that females will have two altered copies of the MID1 gene, females with X-linked Opitz G/BBB syndrome typically have hypertelorism as the only sign of the disorder.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

-Robert Steiner is a Pediatrics specialist and a Medical Genetics expert in Madison, Wisconsin.
-Steiner has been practicing medicine for over 36 years and is rated as an Elite expert by MediFind in the treatment of Opitz G BBB Syndrome.
-He is also highly rated in 11 other conditions, according to our data.
-His top areas of expertise are Opitz G BBB Syndrome, Smith-Lemli-Opitz Syndrome, Polydactyly, and Osteogenesis Imperfecta.
-He is licensed to treat patients in Wisconsin.
-Steiner is currently accepting new patients.
+Robert Steiner is a Medical Genetics specialist and a Pediatrics provider in Madison, Wisconsin.
+Dr. Steiner is rated as an Elite provider by MediFind in the treatment of Opitz G BBB Syndrome.
+His top areas of expertise are Smith-Lemli-Opitz Syndrome, Opitz G BBB Syndrome, Osteogenesis Imperfecta, and Homozygous Familial Hypercholesterolemia (HoFH).
+Dr. Steiner is currently accepting new patients.